Skip to main content

 Arrival in Paro

 Welcome to Bhutan!
-Upon your arrival at Paro International Airport, you’ll be warmly greeted and after completing immigration formalities, you will drive to your hotel and settle in.
+Your Bhutan Snowman Trek begins upon your arrival at Paro International Airport where you’ll be warmly greeted and after completing immigration formalities, you will drive to your hotel and settle in.

 Your first experience in Bhutan begins with a visit to Rinpung Dzong.
 Built in 1644 by Shabdrung Ngawang Namgyal, this magnificent fortress-monastery stands as a symbol of Bhutan’s rich cultural and spiritual heritage.
 The intricate architecture, including the five-story tower made entirely without nails, is a visual masterpiece.
 From the Dzong, enjoy the stunning views of the surrounding valley and mountains.